Club Deportivo Nacional: 1960s Primera División de México

-The club played its first Primera División de México tournament in the 1960–1961 season.
+The club played its first Primera División de México tournament in the 1960–61 season.
 It finished with seven wins, nine draws, ten losses, and thirty scored goals and from an allowed 44.
 This gave them 23 points.
-The team was tied for eighth with Jaibos Tampico and Atlante F.C.
-That same year Club Universidad Nacional was promoted and CD Zacatepec was relegated to the second division.
+The team was tied for eighth with Tampico Tampico and Atlante That same year Club Universidad Nacional was promoted and Zacatepec was relegated to the Segunda División.

-In the 1962–1963 tournament, the club finished sixth overall with nine wins, nine draws, eight losses, scoring 37 goals from an allowed 43.
-This put them nine points shy of their crosstown rival CD Oro, who finished with 37 points.
-That same year, CD Zacatepec was promoted after a year in the inferior division and Jaibos Tampico was relegated to the second division.
+In the 1962–63 tournament, the club finished sixth overall with nine wins, nine draws, eight losses, scoring 37 goals from an allowed 43.
+This put them nine points shy of their crosstown rival Oro, who finished with 37 points.
+That same year, Zacatepec was promoted after a year in the inferior division and Tampico Maderowas relegated to the Segunda División.

-In the 1963–1964 tournament, the club finished last in the league with four wins, four draws, 18 losses, totaling 12 points.
+In the 1963–64 tournament, the club finished last in the league with four wins, four draws, 18 losses, totaling 12 points.
 They scored 26 goals from allowed 71.
 The club had the worst goal differential in the league after allowing 45 more goals than they scored.
-Cruz Azul (Jasso), the Little White Bunnys (2nd Division Champion) and Veracruz Red Sharks (2nd place in a promotion tournament) were promoted, which increased the number of teams to 16, in which Nacional was first, and thus not relegated.
+Cruz Azul (Segunda División champion) and Veracruz (2nd place in a promotion tournament) were promoted, which increased the number of teams to 16, in which Nacional was first, and thus not relegated.

-In the 1964–1965 tournament, the club finished 14th, last in the league with a record of six wins, ten draws, 14 losses, and scored 29 goals from an allowed 50, for a total of 22 points.
-El Nacional started the tournament by losing against Club América 2–1 then losing 3–0 to Club León in the third round.
-They lost 2–1 to Atletico Morelia, in the fourth, lost 2–0 to C.F.
-Monterrey, in the 5th round and lost again to Deportivo Toluca F.C.
-2–0.
-In the sixth round, the club was humiliated after losing 6–1 to CD Oro and, as if that was not enough, in round 7 the club lost 5–1 to Club Universidad Nacional.
+In the 1964–65 tournament, the club finished 14th, last in the league with a record of six wins, ten draws, 14 losses, and scored 29 goals from an allowed 50, for a total of 22 points.
+El Nacional started the tournament by losing against América 2–1 then losing 3–0 to León in the third round.
+They lost 2–1 to Atlético Morelia, in the fourth, lost 2–0 to Monterrey, in the 5th round and lost again to Toluca 2–0.
+In the sixth round, the club was humiliated after losing 6–1 to Oro and, as if that was not enough, in round 7 the club lost 5–1 to Club Universidad Nacional.
 In the round 8 the club finally earned their first point after drawing 0–0 with Necaxa.
-The club was relegated to the second division that year, the club's last season in the Primera División de México to date.
+The club was relegated to the Segunda División that year, the club's last season in the Primera División to date.